alfonsrv/impf-botpy/README.md

 * Google Chrome
 * `pip3 install -r requirements.txt`

+Alternatively you can use the provided Vagrant box, which already has all these requirements included.
+See [Vagrant Setup](/docs/VAGRANT.md) for instructions.

 ### For Dummies

 > I don't know anything about programming!
 And CLI gives me anxiety